barutofficial/Members/CONTRIBUTING.md

   - On Discord, you can send a message to the @verify bot:
    ```/verify```
      - The bot responds by querying for the code that was emailed.
-     - On success, a 'verifier' will contact you (depending on the time of day this might not be immediate).
+     - On success, a 'verifier' will contact CONTRIBUTING.mdyou (depending on the time of day this might not be immediate).
      - After passing the verification, your role will be updated to Member.

 #### 4 Membership requirements